 At Ontario Tech University, digital classrooms and online physical and health education learning environments have expanded far beyond teacher-centred pedagogy.
-However, teachers new to online pedagogy often struggle with classroom management, as well as assessment and evaluation, particularly in physical and health education settings.
+However, teachers who are new to online pedagogy often struggle with classroom management, as well as assessment and evaluation, particularly in physical and health education settings.

 By developing meaningful and productive online learning communities, teachers can create engaging and dynamic online learning spaces, built for 21C learning, and based on evidence-based practice founded in research.